MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 carry additional context that then allows the database administrators to debug certain issues more effectively.
 But it's important to know that some databases, among them PostgreSQL requires an index name to be unique within a database.
-Using my_idx as I did in the example here, is probably not the best idea.
+Using ``my_idx`` as I did in the example here, is probably not the best idea.
 But it's short to read and makes the code fit on the slides.

 Now, if you go ahead and apply this migration on your database, you'll be fine when there's not really any load on it and when a table doesn't have a lot of records.
-However, as with the ADD COLUMN example earlier, this operation can lock your table for quite a while.
+However, as with the ``ADD COLUMN`` example earlier, this operation can lock your table for quite a while.

-And the worst thing, using db_index, it does so twice.
+And the worst thing, using ``db_index``, it does so twice.
 Once for each index.
 Even if you'll never use the one for LIKE queries.

-I got to admit, though, using a CharField as an example here is the worst example I could give.
-If you set db_index on an integer field Django will only create one index.
+I got to admit, though, using a ``CharField`` as an example here is the worst example I could give.
+If you set ``db_index`` on an ``IntegerField`` Django will only create one index.
 But this demonstrates that it's a good idea to look at the migration files and see what they'll actually do.

 So, how do we fix the table lock issue?